sasavincic/sasavincic/README.md

 My name is Saša Vinčić and I am a Fullstack Developer based in Maribor, Slovenia.

-### Technologies I know and use
+### Technologies
-- NodeJS
-  - Nuxt3 (VueJS)
-  - ReactJS
-  - Express
-- JavaEE/JakartaEE
-  - Quarkus
-  - Springboot
-- Flutter
-- Swift
-- Docker
-- Postgres
-- Mysql

-### My Experience
+### Experience
-- Backend Development in JakartaEE (Quarkus) for MSG Life
+1. Backend Development in JakartaEE (Quarkus) for MSG Life
-- Flutter App Development for MSG Life
+2. Flutter App Development for MSG Life
-- ReactJS website development as a freelancer
+3. ReactJS / VueJS website development as a freelancer

 <!--
 **sasavincic/sasavincic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.